 McGregor’s idea: employees should, with feedback from their managers, set their own performance goals and track their own progress against those goals.
 It was hoped this process would develop the employee’s potential.

 McGregor later coined the term “Theory Y” to describe this different approach.

 The one drawback McGregor noted: Time.
 Following “Theory Y” to the letter would take managers up to two days per employee, per year.

 Supervisors were given a great lever to use through the review process.
-Many were authorized to give increases of up to 20% or more.
-These raises applied to the strong performers only, and were used to elevate them over the background of average “satisfactory” employees.
+Many were authorized to give increases of up to 20 percent or more.
+These raises applied to the strong performers only and were used to elevate them over the background of average “satisfactory” employees.

 Additionally, the impact of anti-discrimination laws raised the stakes for the review process.
 Unfairness in the advancement and reward process could – and sometimes did – result in costly federal litigation.